stack-of-tasks/eigenpy/README.md

 ## Setup

-The installation of **EigenPy** on your computer is made easy for Linux/BSD and Mac OS X environments.
+The installation of **EigenPy** on your computer is made easy for Linux/BSD, Mac OS X and Windows environments.

 ### The Conda approach